 4) Be ruthless

-When it comes to editing, it’s better to be ruthless to your work than wait for someone else to be.
-(Having a piece you submitted come back with very few corrections will do wonders for your self-confidence.)
+When it comes to editing, it’s better to be ruthless with your work than wait for someone else to be.
+Believe me, having something come back with very few corrections will do wonders for your self-confidence.

 A few tips to get you started: